 Check with your public school district to see what preschool programs are available in your area.

-Most areas have a local Board of Mental Retardation that can help you locate local support and assistance.
+Most areas have a local Board of Developmental Disabilities that can help you locate local support and assistance.
 The availability of services varies greatly, so check with your local board for more information.

-The Arc is the national organization of and for people with mental retardation and related developmental disabilities and their families.
-It is devoted to promoting and improving support and services for people with mental retardation and their families.
-The association also fosters research and education regarding the prevention of mental retardation in infants and young children.
+The Arc is the national organization of and for people with developmental disabilities and their families.
+It is devoted to promoting and improving support and services for people with developmental disabilities and their families.
+The association also fosters research and education regarding the prevention of developmental disabilities in infants and young children.

 The ARC provides some suplemental financial aid to qualifying families of individuals with disabilities, including Williams syndrome.